Things to Do in DC — Visit the MLK Memorial

 Parking at the MLK Memorial

 Parking is always difficult on the National Mall.
 The nearest on street parking for vehicles without handicapped stickers is on Ohio Drive near the Potomac River.
-Parking is free, but limited.
+Metered parking is available, but limited.
 Your best bet might be to park in a downtown parking garage and take a pedicab tour of the monuments with Nonpartisan Pedicab.
 We can pick you up at any downtown location for free.
 You can see all the monuments in about two hours and get dropped off back at your car or anywhere else you like.
 This tour is really one of the best things to do in DC.